 - 2/3 cup shredded carrots

 - 2/3 cup frozen peas

 - White pepper to taste

-- Heat a nonstick skillet over high heat and add peanut oil.
-Once the oil is heated, add egg mixture and scramble.
+- In a nonstick skillet over high heat, add peanut oil.
+Once the oil is heated, add eggs.
+Mix thoroughly.

-- Add carrots and broccoli, and continue to stir fry for 1 ½ minute.
+- Add carrots and broccoli.
+Stir continuously for 1 ½ minutes.